Beagle Lifespan

 The Beagle has an average lifespan of 10-15 yrs.
 With proper nutrition, exercise, and veterinary care, many Beagles live full, healthy lives.

-With a typical weight of 20-30 lbs and lifespan of 10-15 yrs, the Beagle requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 20-30 lbs and lifespan of 10-15 yrs, the Beagle has specific care needs shaped by its genetics and build.
 What makes the Beagle distinct is not any single trait but the combination of size, energy, health profile, and temperament that shapes daily care needs.

 Health Predisposition Summary: Beagles show higher-than-average incidence of epilepsy, hypothyroidism, cherry eye based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.